 Otherwise, you might like to find a host family to au pair for in the south of France, where life is a little more relaxed and the French Riveria a-waits.
 Or how about Alsace?
 Where you can wander through the grapevines along the border with Germany.
 No matter where you are, there will be a castle or chateau near by, such as Versailles near Paris or Mont Saint Michel in Brittany.

 Aside from the cultural highlights, French is one of the 3 procedural languages used throughout the EU and is a useful tool to master for this reason.
-By being an Au Pair in France, you will have the opportunity to learn more of the day-to-day language used by French families – something that is difficult to learn in the classroom.
+As an Au Pair in France, you will have the opportunity to learn more of the day-to-day language used by French families – something that is difficult to learn in the classroom!

 Our au pair programmes in France vary in length depending on the experience you are looking for: